TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

 Data available in Fluid templates
 =================================

-The following data will be available in the called Fluid template:
+The following data is available in the Fluid template:

 *  The content of the current :php:`data` array.

-   *  On page level it contains the current page record.
+   *  At page level it contains the current page record.
-   *  If the :typoscript:`FLUIDTEMPLATE` is used in the context of the Fluid ViewHelper :html:`<f:cObject>` it contains the data set in the Fluid Property :confval:`data <t3viewhelper:typo3-fluid-cobject-data>`.
+   *  If the :typoscript:`FLUIDTEMPLATE` is used in the context of the Fluid ViewHelper :html:`<f:cObject>` it contains data in the Fluid Property :confval:`data <t3viewhelper:typo3-fluid-cobject-data>`.
    *  If called in the context of Extbase it contains the data assigned to the view in the :ref:`Controller <t3coreapi:extbase-action-controller>`.

 *  The :php:`settings` array set by the parameter :ref:`settings <cobj-fluidtemplate-properties-settings>`
-*  Variables set by the setting
+*  Variables in the
-   :ref:`variables <cobj-fluidtemplate-properties-variables>`
+   :ref:`variables <cobj-fluidtemplate-properties-variables>` setting
-*  Additional data retrieved by
+*  Data retrieved by
    :ref:`data processors <cobj-fluidtemplate-properties-dataprocessing>`

-You can use the ViewHelper :ref:`debug <t3viewhelper:typo3fluid-fluid-debug>` to receive a complete listing of the available data using the magic `{_all}` variable:
+You can use the :ref:`debug <t3viewhelper:typo3fluid-fluid-debug>` ViewHelper to output all available data using the magic `{_all}` variable:

 .. code-block:: html